Balance helps support coordination and strength, stability and mobility, and your overall health and wellbeing.

 Coming back to standing, shift your weight into your left leg and repeat leg lifts on the right side five times.

-For an advanced lateral kick, place your right leg on a foam pad and close your eyes- now we’re challenging all three balance systems!
+For an advanced lateral kick, place your right leg on a foam pad or add a resistance band around your ankles – Now you are challenging multiple balance systems at once!

 Conclusion